upcliujie/mesa/docs/gallium/screen.rst

 * ``PIPE_CAP_MAX_SPARSE_ARRAY_TEXTURE_LAYERS``: Maximum number of layers in a sparse array texture.
 * ``PIPE_CAP_SPARSE_TEXTURE_FULL_ARRAY_CUBE_MIPMAPS``: TRUE if there are no restrictions on the allocation of mipmaps in sparse textures and FALSE otherwise.
 See SPARSE_TEXTURE_FULL_ARRAY_CUBE_MIPMAPS_ARB description in ARB_sparse_texture extension spec.
 * ``PIPE_CAP_QUERY_SPARSE_TEXTURE_RESIDENCY``: TURE if shader sparse texture sample instruction could also return the residency information.
+* ``PIPE_CAP_DEVICE_PROTECTED_CONTEXT``: Whether the device supports protected / encrypted context which can manipulate protected / encrypted content (some devices might need protected contexts to access protected content, whereas ``PIPE_CAP_DEVICE_PROTECTED_CONTENT`` does not require any particular context to do so).

 .. _pipe_capf: